rszwajko/vnc-keymaps/README.md

 # vnc-keymaps

-Libary part extracted from [PR 2486](https://github.com/kubevirt-ui/kubevirt-plugin/pull/2486)
+Library part extracted from [PR 2486](https://github.com/kubevirt-ui/kubevirt-plugin/pull/2486)

 The goal is to convert text copy-pasted to the VNC console to a sequence of keycodes matching the language configured on the (remote) virtual machine.
 General steps in this use case: